konstantint/SKompiler/README.md

     expr = skompile(m.predict)
     sql = expr.to('sqlalchemy/sqlite')

-Voila, the value of the `sql` variable is a multi-step query of the form:
+Voila, the value of the `sql` variable is a query, which would compute the value of `m.predict` in pure SQL:

     WITH _tmp1 AS
     (SELECT ....
 FROM data)